-If you’re dropping some serious cash on a parcel of vacant land, there is one issue that may seem insignificant at first glance, but it has the potential to make or break a land deal.
+If you're investing a large amount of money into a parcel of vacant land, there is one issue that may seem insignificant at first glance, but it has the potential to make or break a land deal.

-Here’s an example of what the typical septic system and drain field looks like…
+Here's an example of what the typical septic system and drain field look like…

-Depending on the Health Department’s requirements, the location of the property, the building plans and the makeup of the soil – a perc test can be very simple and inexpensive, and it can be somewhat complicated and costly.
+Depending on the Health Department's requirements, the location of the property, the building plans, and the makeup of the soil – a perc test can be very simple and inexpensive, or it can be somewhat complicated and costly.

 This video portrays what one of the more “complicated” versions of a perc test looks like…

-As you can see, some situations call for heavy equipment, surveyors, engineers and the like, whereas other situations can be as simple as drilling small holes in the ground (by hand) and taking samples of the soil.
-Again, the complexity of the process has a lot to do with the Health Department requirements, the property location, the plans for the site and the composition of the soil.
+As you can see, some situations call for heavy equipment, surveyors, engineers, and the like, whereas other situations can be as simple as drilling small holes in the ground (by hand) and taking samples of the soil.
+Again, the complexity of the process has a lot to do with the Health Department's requirements, the property location, the plans for the site, and the composition of the soil.

-- What kinds of alternatives were allowed if the perc test failed.
+- What alternatives are allowed if the perc test fails.

 Even though the same fundamental concepts apply almost everywhere, the specific procedures required in one county can be very different from the procedures of another – so it's important to be sure the test is being done in accordance with the rules and authorities in your area.